7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **I have a daughter filament branching off a mother filament (by a nucleator) and the mother filament gets depolymerized, how can I make sure the daughter filament is then also destroyed?**
 </summary>
-I guess you are using a Couple with an ‘activator’ and a ’nucleator’.
+I guess you are using a Couple with an `activator` and a `nucleator`.
-You want the nucleator to kill its Filament, if the ‘activator’ detaches.
+You want the nucleator to kill its Filament, if the `activator` detaches.
-If ‘nucleator:addictive=1’, the filament catastrophes if the ’nucleator’ detaches.
+If `nucleator:addictive=1`, the filament catastrophes if the `nucleator` detaches.

-Your condition is different, but if the mother filament vanished, then the ‘activator’ detaches, and this is easy to detect.
-If the ‘activator’ is attached, the function ’stepLoaded()’ of ‘nucleator’ will be called, whereas if the ‘activator’ is detached, ’nucleator:stepUnloaded()’ will be called.
+Your condition is different, but if the mother filament vanished, then the `activator` detaches, and this is easy to detect.
+If the `activator` is attached, the function `stepLoaded()` of `nucleator` will be called, whereas if the `activator` is detached, `nucleator:stepUnloaded()` will be called.

-Hence two lines of code in ’Nucleator::stepUnloaded()’ should do the job:
+Hence two lines of code in `Nucleator::stepUnloaded()` should do the job:

 	void Nucleator::stepUnloaded()
 	{